timotheeg/nestrischamps/docs/calibration/index.md

 ![Classic UI at 640x480](./classic_640x480.png)

-This poses a problem for doing OCR and board and block scanning, because scaling added bluriness to the image.
+While this works great for human player, it poses a problem for doing OCR and board and block scanning, because scaling added bluriness to the image.
 See the next box scaled up now:

 ![Next box scaled up](./next_scaled_up.png)